 So, for a $100,000 home, you can get up to $3000 in closing costs paid for by HUD.
 You closing costs normally range from $1500-$8000, depending on the price of the home you want to buy, and if you pay cash, or if you use a loan for the purchase.
 For a $100,000 home, your closing costs would likely be in the $1500-$4000 range.

-Another good loan to try to obtain, is the USDA, or the United States Department of Agriculture loan.
+Another good loan to try to obtain for first time home buyers, is the USDA, or the United States Department of Agriculture loan.
 This loan, if you qualify, will enable you to use the entire amount of the home purchase as your loan.
 In other words, no down payment is required.

 There are still closing costs that will need to be paid, and other related fees, but no down payment is needed.
 The bad news, is that your monthly payments will be higher because you didn’t reduce the total loan amount by the amount of the down payment.